 With a strong reputation as a teacher and mentor, Polly is deeply committed to supporting young artists in their studies, and she often works alongside other artists in their practice as outside eye.

-Prior to working at BCU, Polly was Senior Lecturer and Course Director for Dance at Coventry University, and has taught at many conservatoires and universities in the UK and overseas.
+Prior to working at BCU, Polly was Course Director for Dance at Coventry University, and has taught at many conservatoires and universities in the UK and overseas.
 She also teaches open workshops in Skinner Releasing Technique, and works regularly with professional dancers.
-As well teaching movement at Royal Birmingham Conservatoire, Polly also supervises MA and PhD students in their research.
+As well teaching movement at Royal Birmingham Conservatoire, Polly also supervises MA, MFA and PhD students in their research.